PortWhisperer/CTFWriteups/Lampiao.md

 ```

  #Discovery
-After  executing a large number of manual enumeration steps, checked other guides.
+Executed a large number of manual enumeration steps.
+Most interesting thing (not covered in other guides) was a salted SHA256 hash sitting in /etc/passwd.
+I attempted to crack it to no avail, using the full seclist password wordlist collection, as well as straight brute forcing w/ an nvidia GTX gpu (which also failed).

+#PrivilegeEscalation
 The majority of users achieved root by using the Linux Exploit Suggester script (les.sh), which feels sort of cheap compared to the typically OffSec box (granted, this is vanilla vuln-hub).

 uname -a output
 ```